England Family Adventure | Booked by Jamie

 Portobello Road Market + Covent Garden

 Saturday is the best day for Portobello Market.
-Go early, then make your way to Covent Garden for street performers and the market hall.
+Go early for the best stalls, then make your way to Covent Garden for street performers and the market hall.

 Afternoon